Ways to Celebrate the Holidays When You Live Away From Your Family

 4. Coordinate virtual celebrations early

 Just because you’re not in the same location, doesn’t mean you can’t take part in traditions like holiday tree lightings, lighting candles or opening presents.

-All it takes is a little holiday magic and some coordination between you and your loved ones.
+All it takes is a little holiday magic and some coordination.
 Here are some quick tips on how to sync up your favorite celebrations virtually:

 - Schedule ahead of time.
 The holidays are a busy time of year, and many families become overwhelmed with all the festivities.
 Schedule which events you want to be a part of ahead of time and stay in communication throughout the holidays to help everyone keep track of upcoming virtual events.

 - Put your own spin on it.
 There are many ways to put a special twist on your virtual get-together.
 If you’re planning on opening gifts in the morning, you and your family members can wear matching pajamas, or if you’re celebrating in the evening, try having a holiday Happy Hour.